 Priority Four — Annual Election Period (AEP)

-● The AEP is the most common time to make a change to their MA or PDP.
+● The AEP is the most common time for individuals to change their MA or PDP.

 ● It happens each fall, currently from October 15th to December 7th.

-● New coverage using the AEP is effective January 1st.
+● New coverage selected during the AEP is effective January 1st.

 Individuals can make changes during the AEP such as select a: